-Numerous studies have indicated the many physiological benefits of meditation, and the latest one comes from Harvard University.
+Numerous studies have proven the many physiological benefits of meditation, and the latest one comes from Harvard University.

-An eight week study conducted by Harvard researchers at Massachusetts General Hospital (MGH) determined that meditation literally rebuilds the brains grey matter in just eight weeks.
-It’s the very first study to document that meditation produces changes over time in the brain’s grey matter.
-(1)
+An eight week study conducted by Harvard researchers at Massachusetts General Hospital (MGH) determined that meditation literally rebuilds the brain’s grey matter in just eight weeks.
+It’s the very first study to document that meditation produces changes in grey matter over time.

 For the study, participants engaged in meditation practices every day for approximately 30 minutes.
-These practices included focusing on audio recordings for guided meditation, non-judgmental awareness of sensations, feelings and state of mind.
+These practices included focusing on audio recordings for guided meditation, and non-judgmental awareness of sensations, feelings, and state of mind.

-A common misconception about meditation is that you have to sit a certain way or do something in particular to achieve the various benefits that it can provide.
-All you have to do is place yourself in a position that is most comfortable to you.
-It could be sitting cross legged, lying down in a bed, sitting on a couch etc, it’s your choice.
+A common misconception about meditation is that you have to sit a certain way or do something particular to see its benefits.
+But truly, all you have to do is place yourself in a position that is most comfortable to you.
+It could be sitting cross legged, lying down in a bed, sitting on a couch, etc.

 Another common misconception about meditation is that you have to “try” to empty your mind.
 One important factor I enjoyed reading from the study mentioned above is that participants were engaged in “non-judgmental awareness of sensations, feelings and state of mind.”
 When meditating, you shouldn’t try to “empty” your mind.
-Instead, try to let your thoughts, feelings and whatever emotions you are feeling at the time flow.
-Don’t judge them, just let them come and go and be at peace with it.
+Instead, try to let your thoughts, feelings, and whatever emotions you are feeling at the time flow.
+Don’t judge them, don’t attach to them, just let them come and go and be at peace with it.

-I also believe that meditation is a state of being/mind more than anything else.
-I feel that one does not have to sit down for half an hour and “meditate” so to speak in order to reap the benefits of it, or to be engaged in the practice itself.
-One can be engaged in meditation while they are on a walk, for example, or the time they have right before they sleep.
+I also believe that meditation is a state of being more than anything else.
+One does not have to sit down for half an hour and “meditate,” so to speak, in order to reap the benefits of it, or to be engaged in the practice itself.
+One can be engaged in meditation while they are on a walk, for example, or right before they fall sleep.
 Throughout the day, one can resist judging their thoughts, letting them flow until they are no more, or just be in a constant state of peace and self awareness.
 Contrary to popular belief, there is more than one way to meditate.

-For more articles from Collective Evolution on meditation you can click HERE.
+For more articles from Collective Evolution on meditation, click here.